Austinbyrne46/22582053-Fin_metrics-/README.md

 ### Defining the look-back period and future performance periods

+For the first comparison I will be evaluating a look back period of three years.
+This look back period is the shortest of the look back periods that will be evaluated.
+The main takeaway from this analysis is as follows; if a fund performs well for a fairly short period of three years, does this indicate that the future is bright for the fund and will this attract new investment?

 ``` r
 # Define look-back and future performance periods
 look_back_years <- 3